All Episodes

 Because of that risk, I cannot vote yes.

-Uh so is now Turban pontificating.
+So is now Turban pontificating?

-That's a republic.
+That's a Republic.

-Turbans next.
+Turbin's next.

-Uh have any Republicans voted no?
+Have any Republicans voted no?

 I mean, I don't trust these guys either.